Vector35/debugger/README.md

 This is the repository for Binary Ninja Debugger.
 The debugger is written in C++ and is shipped with BN as a plugin.

-The debugger is currently in beta status, so it is disabled by default.
-To enable it, check "Settings" -> "corePlugins" -> "Debugger Plugin (Beta)".

 ## Platform and Target Support

 This is the current comparability matrix of the debugger.
 The horizontal line stands for where we run BN, and lines mean targets.